Bass Angler Magazine

 A Tournament Winning Bass Lesson Learned

-Tournament anglers credit Aqua-Vu underwater surveillance for success in competitive events
+Tournament anglers credit Aqua Vu underwater surveillance for success in competitive events

 Crosslake, Minn.
 Anyone who’s fished North America’s best bass lakes in recent seasons has seen the signs: Clearing waters; schools of trophy bass shifting deeper and deeper; tournament game plans revolving around off-shore structure, anglers mining small, specific sections of underwater real estate.